 The unfortunate answer is yes — however, just like with humans, there are varying types of melanoma that affect different parts of a dog’s body.
-Some variations are more serious than others.
+Some types are more serious than others.
 But with any type of cancer, an early diagnosis is key to catching this potential killer before it’s too late.

 While ultraviolet light is a major cause of human melanomas, this doesn’t appear to be as much of a factor with the canine form of this cancer.
 However, no one knows the exact cause of melanoma in dogs.
 Researchers believe that it could be due to a combination of genetics and environmental factors.

 - Ocular Melanoma: found on a dog’s eyelids or directly on the eye